bio-phys/MemCurv/README.rst

 ====
 Q: How is the sign of the bicelle curvature decided?

 A: The sign of bicelle curvature depends on the identity of leaflets.
-Lipid flip-flop at the open edge.
-If more than 50 % upper leaflet lipids from the starting structure flip onto the lower leaflet, the sign of the curvature is negative.
+Lipid flip-flop at the open edge merges the two leaflet, therefore, we use the identity as defined at the start frame.
+If more than 50 % of upper leaflet lipids remain above the fitted mid-plane spherical surface, then the curvature is positive, else the sign of the curvature is negative.

 Q: My curvature values are negative instead of positive.
 What is going on?